Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 i.e., the union of its faces.

+IMG!!! boundaries

-The use of intuitive and familiar concepts (like of a face) and this recursive property of simplices-- i.e., that they are made of smaller simplices themselves-- are the main reasons why we will use simplices in our computations.
+The use of intuitive and familiar concepts (like of a face) and this recursive property of simplices-- i.e., that they are made of smaller simplices themselves-- are the main reasons why we will use these spaces in our computations.

 Now, how can we use simplices to understand our spaces better?
-We'll discuss two ways: simplicial complexes and delta spaces.
-The first is basically consists in gluing simplices together in order to approximate our space with a polygonal homeomorphic version of it.
-Formally, a **simplicial complex** on $\mathbb{R}^n$ is a set of simplices $S=\{s_1,...,s_k\}$ of possibly different dimensions such that every face of $s_i$ is also in $S$ and so that if $s_1, s_2$ intersect, then their intersection is a common face between them.
+We'll discuss two ways: **simplicial complexes** and **delta spaces**.
+The first basically consists in gluing simplices together in order to approximate our space with a polygonal shape homeomorphic to it.
+Formally, a *simplicial complex* on $\mathbb{R}^n$ is a set of simplices $S=\{s_1,...,s_k\}$ of possibly different dimensions such that every face of $s_i$ is also in $S$ and so that if $s_1, s_2$ intersect, then their intersection is a common face between them.
 This means simplicial complexes are constructed by simplices through disjoint unions or gluing their faces together.

+IMG!!! (complexos gerais)

 For example, a square can be seen as a simplicial complex with two 2-simplices glued on a common edge, as below.
 These are usually called **quads**.
 If we use $\Delta^2$ and $\angled{(0, 1), (1, 1), (1, 0)}$ glued along the edge $\angled{(0, 1), (1, 0)}$ to form a quad, we'll call this simplex the "**standard quad**".

 IMG!!! (quad)

-IMG!!! (complexos gerais)
+Another simple example of a complex is the boundary $\partial \angled{v_0,...,v_n}$ of a simplex.
+In the 2-simplex case, for example, this is the three edges of our triangle joined together at the vertices.

 Indeed, many spaces of interest can be described as homeomorphic to a simplicial complex on $\mathbb{R}^n$, at least for a high enough $n$.
-When this is the case, we say our space is triangulable, since in the two-dimensional, surface case this is equivalent to dividing our embedded space into triangles.
-Generally, a **triangulation** of a space is a homeomorphic space to it which is a simplicial complex-- i.e., it is a **polygonal topological approximation**.
+When this is the case, we say our space is **triangulable**, since in the two-dimensional, surface case this is equivalent to dividing our embedded space into triangles.
+Generally, a **triangulation** of a space is a homeomorphic space to it which is a simplicial complex-- i.e., it is a **polygonal topological approximation**, so to speak.

 Let's see some examples of complexes homeomorphic to spaces of interest.
 First, the $\Delta^n$ themselves give us a simplicial model of $D^n$.
 For the n-dimensional sphere $S^n$, $\partial \Delta^n$ is a complex homeomorphic to it.
 In the case of the circle, this is just the three edges of a triangle.